Jiajing Emperor Zhu Houcong — A Professional Taoist Monarch of the Ming Dynasty

 Soon, the queen was informed, and immediately, she captured those maids.

-Many people, including some imperial concubines, were executed afterwards; but the actual commander and the reason behind this assassination was buried deep.
+Many people, including some imperial concubines, were executed afterward; but the actual commander and the reason behind this assassination were buried deep.

 Others believed that this was a political coup initiated by some unsatisfied imperial concubines.

 The real reason for this assassination, however, was still unknown.

 Blue Glaze Wine Cup (Jue) with Gold Dragon Patterns Produced Under Reign of Jiajing Emperor — Percival David Foundation of Chinese Art (Photo by Dongmaiying)

 Taoist Jiajing Emperor and His Commands Hidden in Puzzles

 After that assassination, Jiajing Emperor stopped showing up in government meetings, but he still got everything under control.